Help Your Clients Quit! Become a Tobacco Treatment Specialist (TTS)

 Collection E

-- The UCSF Smoking Cessation Leadership Center is pleased to offer this special collection of select past webinars.
-This Collection includes eleven (11) webinars presented throughout 2022 at a special price for a limited time.
+- The CaCTC is pleased to offer this special collection of select webinars from national experts.
+This Collection includes eleven (11) webinars and units at no cost to CA providers.
 Topics include treating effective partnerships to treat tobacco addiction, tobacco use in the LGBTQ+ community, environmental health and advocacy, tobacco use among race and ethnic populations, pharmacists' prescribing, advancing equitable tobacco outcomes, and novel tobacco products, including e-cigarettes.
-Use code CADPH23 (or SAMHSA23 if you are outside of California) to waive the registration fee.
-Register
+Use code CADPH23 to waive the fee Register

 This is a comprehensive tobacco cessation training program that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
-Thanks to support from the California Department of Tobacco Policy and Prevention, a certificate of completion and 4.0 CMEs will be provided at no charge for those who complete this 4-hour series.
+Thanks to support from the California Department of Tobacco Policy and Prevention, a certificate of completion and 4.0 CMEs will be provided at no charge for those who complete this series.
+Accreditation is for physicians, pharmacists, nurses, psychologists, social workers, and addiction professionals.

 Register here: